 Items recently added to the Music Library:

 This guide will get you started with finding music-related materials in the University of Michigan Library.
-Navigate using the blue tabs above to find books, scores, articles, etc.
+Navigate using the tabs above to find books, scores, articles, etc.

 The U-M Music Library is located in the Earl V. Moore Building on North Campus.
 It is one of the largest music collections in the country and houses an extensive collection of books, scores, audio & video recordings, periodicals, and microforms.